johnnydecimal/jnoble__resume/alternative/resume-alternative.md

 Originally British, I moved to Australia by accident in 2003.
 I’ve worked all over the world: Colombia, Nigeria, Ukraine; I’ve been evacuated from war zones and met Prime Ministers.
 I received an award for bravery from the UK’s Royal Humane Society.
 I’m flexible, inventive, and calm in a crisis.

-I now live in Canberra.
-I hold an NV2 security clearance.

 ## Leidos, 2015—current

-Since 2015 I have worked at Leidos in a variety of roles.
+Since 2015 I have worked at Leidos (formerly Lockheed Martin) in a variety of roles.

 ### Head of Data and Interfaces, Defence, 2021-2022
 I am currently **Head of Data and Interfaces** within the team that manages the **Department of Defence Centralised Processing (CP)** contract.